DanielBarnes18/IBM-Data-Science-Professional-Certificate/02. Tools for Data Science/README.md

 ## 🔑 Key Skills Learned
 - Introduction to the languages, tools, and data used by data scientists, including IBM tools focused on data science.
 - Knowledge of the features of Jupyter Notebook and RStudio IDE that make them popular for data science projects.
-- Creation and management of source code for data science in GitHub.
+- Creation and management/version control of source code for data science in GitHub.
 - Understanding of how IBM Watson Studio and other IBM data science tools can be used by data scientists.

 ## 🏆 Certificates